einbahnstrasse/Goldford-MTEC1003/labs/06/lab-06-part2-python-basics.md

   {% highlight terminal %}
   $ alias python=/usr/local/bin/python3 {% endhighlight %}

+Alternatively, you can simply run `python3` in the Terminal instead of `python`, but this gets annoying after awhile.

 Once you've done this, you're all set.
-Onto making "greetings.py" ...

 * * *